nir-mo/nir-mo.github.io/_posts/2023-07-25-Cracking-Complexity.markdown

 From IOCCC: [`yang` 2015](https://www.ioccc.org/2015/yang/prog.c)

 ## Building an IOCCC Database for Research
-To efficiently collect the essential information for my research, I developed a Python script to retrieve and organize the data into an SQLite database.
-This streamlined approach allowed me to create a comprehensive database of IOCCC entries with ease.
+To efficiently collect the essential information for my research, I wrote a short Python script to retrieve and organize the IOCCC different entries into an SQLite database.
+This dataset is based on the [IOCCC archive](https://github.com/ioccc-src/winner) which is a Github repository containing all the winning entries since 1984.
+The archive also contains hints and [spoilers](https://github.com/ioccc-src/winner/blob/master/all/summary.txt) for each entry.

 The database includes each entry's name, year of participation, the obfuscated C program, the hint provided by the author, and the corresponding spoiler.

-For easy access and analysis, I have also shared the Python script and a prebuilt version of the SQLite database in a GitHub repository at https://github.com/nir-mo/ioccc-db.
+For easy access and analysis, I have also shared the Python script and a prebuilt version of the SQLite database in a GitHub repository at [https://github.com/nir-mo/ioccc-db](https://github.com/nir-mo/ioccc-db).

 ## Analyzing ChatGPT's Performance

-In the initial phase of my research, I utilized a Python script powered by [LangChain](https://python.langchain.com/docs/get_started/introduction.html), an innovative library for interacting with OpenAI's GPT-3 language models.
+In the initial phase of my research, I utilized a Python script powered by [LangChain](https://python.langchain.com/docs/get_started/introduction.html), a Python library for interacting with OpenAI's GPT-3 and other language models.
 This script was designed to map IOCCC entries by querying the language model for insights into the functionality of the obfuscated C programs.
 By establishing a prompt template, the script simulated the expertise of a __master in C programming language__, asking them to explain each C program's purpose or say `I don't know` if it failed to understand.

 Note that in some cases the prompt has too many tokens, __I skipped these entries__.